labgem/PPanGGOLiN/docs/user/projection.md

 - `cds_sequences.fasta`: This file contains the sequences of coding regions (CDS) from the input genome.
 - `gene_to_gene_family.tsv`: It provides the mapping of genes to gene families of the pangenome.
 Its format follows [this output](PangenomeAnalyses/pangenomeAnalyses.md#gene-families-to-genes-associations)
 - `sequences_partition_projection.tsv`: This file maps the input genes to its partition (Persistent, Shell or Cloud).
 - `specific_genes.tsv`: This file lists the gene of the input genomes that do not align to any gene of the pangenome.
-These genes are assigned to Cloud parititon.
+These genes are assigned to Cloud partition.

 For RGPs and Spots: